iapyeh/sshscript/v2/tutorial-threading.md

 ##  🔵 <a name="functions"></a>Let functions come into play

-Usually we got so many runtines to execute on many hosts.
-We could use functions to do the same thing on every host.
-By updating the function, it applies to all hosts.
+We often need to execute the same routines on multiple hosts.
+We can use functions to do this, which makes it easy to update the routine and apply it to all hosts.

 Here is an example:
 ```